TheresaLui/SelfHelpContent_v2/articles/microsoft.aad.iam/adtoaadsync-aadconnect-asc-standard-run-profile-configuration-has-been-changed.md

 <!--/issueDescription-->

 ## **Recommended Steps**
 Modifying the standard run profile configuration may severely impact the performance of the sync engine.
-Please avoid making this kind of changes.
+Please avoid making this kind of change.